jamjarlabs/JamJarWeb/docs/reference/classes/httpimagesystem.md

-# Class: ImageSystem
+# Class: HTTPImageSystem

-ImageSystem handles loading image assets in and making them available to the engine for rendering.
+HTTPImageSystem handles loading image assets in and making them available to the engine for rendering.

 ## Hierarchy

   ↳ [System](system.md)

-  ↳ **ImageSystem**
+  ↳ **HTTPImageSystem**

 ## Implements